stbiadmin/jdn-website/content/authors/admin/_index.md

 Hey!
 I'm Justin Norman.

-I'm a third year PhD student at UC Berkeley, where I am advised by [Hany Farid](https://farid.berkeley.edu/).
+I'm a fourth year PhD candidate at UC Berkeley, where I am advised by [Hany Farid](https://farid.berkeley.edu/).
 I am interested in research in computer vision, computational photography, generative AI and machine learning engineering.
 I am a recipient of the [Marcus Foster Fellowship](https://www.marcusfoster.org/marcus-foster-fellowship).

 My PhD projects to this point have centered around evaluating and improving the robustness of traditional and generative computer vision systems, in applied AI use cases.